 NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.

-Our law firm is comprised of experienced attorneys with a record of success in handling complex medical malpractice claims against doctors, nurses, and hospitals involved in birth injuries.
+Our law firm is comprised of experienced Birth Injury Attorney with a record of success in handling complex medical malpractice claims against doctors, nurses, and hospitals involved in birth injuries.
 We will begin an immediate and comprehensive investigation to identify all responsible parties.
 Our legal team is experienced with many types of birth injuries, including: